bogste/amd-indicator/README.md

 **Make sure you have the proper AMD ATI drivers - _fglrx_ variant, NOT _fglrx-updates_ - installed, preferably via Mint's _Driver Manager_ application.
-However, installing via CLI, as you will see below, should work as well.** (Note: This application has been built for and tested starting with version 15.200.1xxx  of these drivers on a Linux Mint 17.3 x64 ins tallation).
+However, installing via CLI, as you will see below, should work as well.** (Note: This application has been built for Linux Mint 17.3 and was tested with version 15.200.1xxx of the ATI drivers on a x64 installation).

 In case the indicator application doesn't start because it is missing the **python module "_appindicator_"**, again, make sure to install missing packages.